 Visit Camley Street Natural Park

 For those looking to get away from the hustle and bustle, there’s Camley Street Natural Park.
 This two-acre nature reserve is an oasis of peace and tranquility, right in the heart of one of the busiest parts of London.
 The park was created from an old coal yard back in 1984 and today its a home for birds, bats, butterflies and a wide variety of plant life.
+Please note that the park is closed until early 2020 while its new visitor centre is built.

 See the canal from a different point of view